Pure $\Sigma_2$-Elementarity beyond the Core: Introduction

-simultaneously for $i=1,2,3$ and recursively in $\be$, while is the least occurrence of a $\kthree$-pair in $\Rthree$. \cite{W} starts out from an extended and adapted version of this introduction and reviews basic insights around patterns.
-A detailed arithmetical analysis of the structure $\Rthree$ is the subject of ongoing work that will also be based on the present article.
+simultaneously for $i=1,2,3$ and recursively in $\be$, while is the least occurrence of a $\kthree$-pair in $\Rthree$.
+A detailed arithmetical analysis of the structure $\Rthree$, using extended arithmetical means as for the analysis of $\Rtwopl$, is the subject of ongoing work that will also be based on the present article.